The edges of a hard surface frequently get bumped, scraped and

 Scripts Page and download the latest script pack.
 It contains a

-script called cornerEdgeToVertexMap.
+script called curvatureMaker.
 NOTE for MAYA users: Chris

 Granados has been nice enough to write a

-version of cornerEdgeToVertexMap for Maya using Python.
+version of this script for Maya using Python.
 Visit Chris'

 blog for more info.

-Now back to max, what cornerEdgeToVertexMap does is selects all the
+Now back to max, when set to cornerEdgeToVertexMap mode, the

 corner edges, and then converts them to a Vertex Map.
 After running the